MarioVidoni/OpenAI-Daily-Fact/README.md

 ### today's fact

-Programming is sometimes referred to as "the art of speaking to computers," since it is the language used to give instructions to computers.
+Programming can be used to create art!
+There are many programming languages that allow people to create digital art, including Processing, OpenFrameworks, and HTML5.